ylvao/mrchem/doc/users/user_inp.rst

 it is likely more efficient to set `bank_size = 0`, otherwise it's recommended to use the default.
 If a particular calculation runs out of memory, it might help to increase the number of bank processes from the default value.

+The number of threads to use in OpenMP can be forced using the omp_threads flag.
+For MPI runs, it is strongly advized to leave the default, as the optimal value can be difficult to guess.
+Still allow the environment variable OMP_NUM_THREADS to be as large as possible, or unset.

 The ``numerically_exact`` keyword will trigger algorithms that guarantee that the computed results are invariant (within double precision) with respect to